freesewing/freesewing/markdown/org/docs/patterns/diana/instructions/en.md

 ![This drawing was too nice not to use](neckline.jpg)

 - Finish the raw edge on the front neckline in a way that suits your fabric (if it doesn’t fray, you can leave it unfinished).
-- With *good sides together*, place the front on the back along the shoulder seams.
+- With *good sides together*, place the front on the back aligning the shoulder seams.
 - Fold the front neckline seam allowance over to the wrong side of the back.

 <Note>